ALERT: May Contain Spoilers for the Adventure: “Against the Cult of the Reptile God”

 Anyway, after all that, there wasn’t anything in the room except several kegs…presumably of beer.
 If we happen to get thirsty, I guess we’ll come back for it.

 South of the VIP quarters, we found a boat on the shore of a little lake.
 Piling in, Ezekiel and Raven rowed us across.
-At the very edge of our torchlight, we could see the glinting eyes of crocodiles…but thankfully they ignored us and we crossed the opposite shore safely.
+At the very edge of our torchlight, we could see the glinting eyes of crocodiles…but thankfully they ignored us and we crossed to the opposite shore safely.

 At the end of this new corridor was a door.
 The moment we opened the door, there was a cry, and something rushed us.